 Guidelines for Information Technology Involvement

-Referenced by UBP Policy 5310 "Information Technology for Facilities"
+Referenced by UNM Administrative Policies and Procedures, Policy 5310 "Information Technology for Facilities"

 UNM IT staff have or will (through training and experience) possess a basic knowledge of the building and utilities planning, design, and construction processes, both generally and specific to UNM.
 The same is true of UNM planners, engineers, and construction managers in regard to the various IT areas noted on the web page "IT Services Covered by Policy 5310."
 As noted in Policy 5310 "Information Technology for Facilities," outside architects selected for work at UNM will have qualified IT planning and design expertise on their teams and general contractors will include approved IT subcontractors, including a BICSI certified Registered Communications Distribution Designer (RCDD).
 The project architect will review all appropriate drawings, showing pathways, conduits, fiber, copper, etc. that would impact the project.
 In addition: